How to Setting up DynamoDB Locally

 java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb

-If you see the following means your DynamoDB is able to run at your local with port 8000.
+If you see the following, it means your DynamoDB is able to run locally on port 8000.

 Initializing DynamoDB Local with the following configuration: